 Supply Fan Start/Stop

-Supply fan shall run when system is in the Cooldown Mode, Setup Mode, or Occupied Mode.
+[NO PERIM_RH]Supply fan shall run when system is in the Cooldown Mode, Setup Mode, or Occupied Mode.

-If there are any VAV-reheat boxes on perimeter zones, supply fan shall also run when system is in Setback Mode or Warmup Mode (i.e., all modes except unoccupied).
+[YES PERIM_RH]Supply fan shall run when system is in any Mode other than Occupied Mode.

 Delete the following section if the air-handler serves dual-duct boxes that do not have hot-duct inlet airflow sensors, i.e., those that have only a box discharge airflow sensor.
 This section may also be deleted if there is a supply AFMS.

-Totalize current airflow rate from VAV boxes to a software point Vps.
+[NOT_EQUALS VAV DDDIS] Totalize current airflow rate from VAV boxes to a software point Vps.

 VAV box airflow rates are summed to obtain overall supply air rate without the need for an airflow measuring station (AFMS) at the air-handler discharge.
 This is used for ventilation rate calculations and may also be used for display and diagnostics.